Goebbels children: Helga Susanne

-Born on 1 September 1932.
-Helga was a "daddy's girl" who preferred her father to her mother.
-Goebbels was proud of his eldest daughter and would go straight to her cot as soon as he returned from his office, to take her on his lap.
-She was reported to have been a lovely baby who never cried and just sat listening uncomprehendingly to the Nazi officials with "her blue eyes sparkling".
-It was not unusual for Hitler, who was fond of German children, to take her on to his own lap while he talked late into the night.
+Born on 1 September 1932, Helga was a "daddy's girl" who preferred her father to her mother.
+She would sit in her father's lap after he came home.
+It was not unusual for Hitler, who was fond of the children, to take her on to his own lap while he talked late into the night.
 She was photographed with Hilde presenting Hitler with flowers on 20 April 1936, his birthday.

-Helga was 12 years old when she was killed.
+Helga was twelve years old when she was murdered.
 Bruises found on her body postmortem (mostly on her face) led to wide speculation that she had struggled against receiving a cyanide capsule, which was used to kill her by crushing it between her teeth.

 Hildegard Traudel

 Born on 13 April 1934, Hildegard was commonly called "Hilde".
 In a 1941 diary entry, Joseph referred to her as "a little mouse".
 She was photographed with Helga presenting Hitler with flowers on 20 April 1936, his birthday.
 Hilde was eleven years old at the time of her murder.